Planning for the Laravel Transition

 Plugins and projects with significant customizations via modules will benefit from our new Yii 2 adapter package.
 This compatibility layer is designed to help get projects up and running in the new Laravel environment as quickly as possible, so you can begin learning about (and incrementally adopting) new patterns and APIs without the pressure of fully porting your codebase.

 Plugins (or individual projects) can declare the adapter as a requirement for however long it takes to restructure.
-The adapter will be quietly dropped from your dependencies when no plugins rely on it.
+The adapter will be quietly dropped from projects when none of their plugins rely on it.

 LTS #